stephanienguyen2020/thekenseiclub/frontend/NFT_SETUP.md

 - ✅ Link to view transaction on Sui explorer
 - ✅ Error handling (voting continues even if NFT minting fails)
 - ✅ Soulbound NFTs (cannot be transferred unless contract allows it)
+- ✅ **NEW:** My NFT collection page in dashboard
+- ✅ **NEW:** Grid view of all user's governance NFTs
+- ✅ **NEW:** Direct links to view NFTs on Sui explorer

+## My NFT Collection Features

+The new "My NFT" menu in the dashboard sidebar provides:

+1. **Collection Overview:** See all your governance NFTs in one place
+2. **Beautiful Grid Layout:** Cards showing NFT images, names, and descriptions
+3. **NFT Details:** Object IDs and descriptions for each NFT
+4. **Explorer Links:** Click to view any NFT on the Sui blockchain explorer
+5. **Empty State:** Helpful guidance when you don't have any NFTs yet
+6. **Responsive Design:** Works on desktop and mobile devices

+## Navigation

+Access your NFT collection through:

+- Dashboard → My NFT (in the sidebar)
+- Direct URL: `/dashboard/nfts`

 ## Troubleshooting